stdombek/docs/content/en/docs/Acquisitions/Receiving/_index.md

 ## Deleting an expected or received piece

+**Please note:** Deleting a piece record when the **Receiving workflow** is set to 'Synchornized order and receipt quanity' will impact the quantity on the corresponding purchase order line.
 To delete an expected or received piece, make sure the correct receiving title is displayed by using the **Search & filter** pane and look under the Expected and Received sections of the title.

 ### Deleting an expected piece